On being a newcomer: An interview with Dikembe Mutombo

 Use a read speaker Print a document

 NBA legend.
 Humanitarian.
 Post-secondary school graduate.
-Dikembe Mutombo is a man of many talents.
-The 52-year-old was born in the Democratic Republic of the Congo and grew up with nine siblings.
+Dikembe Mutombo (1966–2024) was a man of many talents.
+He was born in the Democratic Republic of the Congo and grew up with nine siblings.
 In 1987, he came to North America as a young adult to pursue his passions and goals.
-Here, Mutombo shares his story about being a newcomer and reveals his tips for young people who are coming to a new country for the first time.
+On this page, Dikembe shares his story about being a newcomer and reveals his tips for young people who are coming to a new country for the first time.

 Can you tell us about your experience as a newcomer to North America?